 Application and Review by Department Staff

-§602.30 Activities covered by recognition procedures.

-Recognition proceedings are administrative actions taken on any of the following matters:

-(a) Applications for initial or continued recognition

-under §602.31(a).

-(b) Applications for an expansion of scope submitted under §602.31(b).

-(c) Compliance reports submitted under §602.31(c).

-(d) Reviews of agencies that have expanded their scope of recognition by notice, following receipt by of information of an increase in headcount enrollment described in §602.19(e).

-(e) Staff analyses identifying areas of non-compliance based on a review conducted under §602.33.

-(Authority: 20 U.S.C.
-1099b)
+§602.30 [Reserved]

-§602.31 Agency submissions to the Department
+§602.31 Agency applications and reports to be submitted to the Department

 (a) Applications for recognition or renewal of recognition.
 An accrediting agency seeking initial or continued recognition must submit a written application to the Secretary.
-Each accrediting agency must submit an application for continued recognition at least once every five years, or within a shorter time period specified in the final recognition decision.
-The application must consist of—
+Each accrediting agency must submit an application for continued recognition at least once every five years, or within a shorter time period specified in the final recognition decision, and, for an agency seeking renewal of recognition, 24 months prior to the date on which the current recognition expires.
+The application, to be submitted concurrently with information required by 34 CFR 602.32(a) (and 34 CFR 602.32(b), if applicable), must consist of—

-(1) A statement of the agency's requested scope of recognition;
+(1) A statement of the agency's requested scope of recognition; and

-(2) Evidence, including documentation, that the agency complies with the criteria for recognition listed in subpart B of this part and effectively applies those criteria; and
+(2) Documentation, that the agency complies with the criteria for recognition listed in subpart B of this part, including a copy of its policies and procedures manual, and its accreditation standards.

-(3) Evidence, including documentation, of how an agency that includes or seeks to include distance education or correspondence education in its scope of recognition applies its standards in evaluating programs and institutions it accredits that offer distance education or correspondence education.
+(3) Documentation, of how an agency that includes or seeks to include distance education or correspondence courses in its scope of recognition applies its standards in evaluating programs and institutions it accredits that offer distance education or correspondence courses.

 (b) Applications for expansions of scope.
 An agency seeking an expansion of scope by application must submit a written application to the Secretary.
 The application must—